-This is kind of a mash-up of a Greek salad with a Panzanella where the fried halloumi replaces the feta and pita makes up the bread component.
+This tomato salad with fried halloumi is a mash-up of a Greek salad and Panzanella where the fried halloumi replaces the feta and the pita makes up the bread component (crouton).
 It’s pretty tasty.
 I mean when is fried cheese not tasty?
 I haven’t had fried halloumi for quite a while because of the high-calorie scare, but this squeaky cheese is rather delicious.
 It needs a good dose of acid – like lemon juice or vinegar to break through and give it zing.
 The tomatoes worked perfectly to balance things out too.

 So this salad is really more of an idea rather than a recipe.
 For the dressing, I just used red wine vinegar, olive oil, Maldon salt, chopped oregano, and black pepper, but my favourite vinaigrette would work well here too.
 I squeezed lemon juice over the freshly fried halloumi too.